Digital Twin in Healthcare: What It Is, What It Does

 Data security and privacy

 It requires a massive amount of personal health data for the use of digital twins in healthcare.
 The data isn't just sensitive but also the most private information individuals have.
-Therefore, ensuring the security and privacy of these data is paramount.
+It is crucial to protect these data's security and privacy as a result.

 Best practice?
 Comply with regulations like Health Insurance Portability and Accountability Act (HIPAA) in the United States and the General Data Protection Regulation (GDPR) in Europe.